 AEP may not start until October 15, but there is still much to do before that date rolls around.
 Do your research and stay up to date with your sales market.
 An agent who is knowledgeable about plan offerings and goes above and beyond for their clients is sure to have a successful AEP!

-Editor’s Note: This article was originally published September 2018.
-It has been updated to include information relevant to the 2024 Annual Enrollment Period.
+Editor’s Note: This post was originally published September 2018.
+It has been updated to include information relevant to the 2025 Annual Enrollment Period.

 Share Post